freenas/freenas-docs/userguide/sharing.rst

 access the AFP share without requiring their user accounts to first be created on or imported into the %brand% system.

-.. note:: If you create a guest share as well a share that requires authentication, AFP will only map users who login as guest to the guest share.
-This means that if a user logs in to the share that requires authentication, the permissions on the guest share may prevent that user from writing to the guest share.
-The only way to allow both guest and authenticated users to write to a guest share is to set the permissions on the guest share to 777 or to add the authenticated users to a guest group and set the permissions to 77x.
+.. note:: When a guest share is created along with a share that requires authentication, AFP only maps users who log in as *guest* to the guest share.
+If a user logs in to the share that requires authentication, permissions on the guest share can prevent that user from writing to the guest share.
+The only way to allow both guest and authenticated users to write to a guest share is to set the permissions on the guest share to *777* or to add the authenticated users to a guest group and set the permissions to *77x*.

 Before creating a guest share, go to